Constructions of superabundant tropical curves in higher genus: Superabundant curves of genus and

 \begin{proof}

-By the proceeding remark, the only possible smoothed curve is the graph of the $3$-regular graph on two vertices.
+By the proceeding remark, the only possible smoothed curve is the $3$-regular graph on two vertices.
 Label these segments $1$, $2$, and $3$.
 A choice of the corresponding abundancy matrix is of the form